lcswsher/API-Challenge/README.md

   * **In the WeatherPy Folder is a sub folder titled Png_files.
 This folder contains all .png files - related to WeatherPy.ipnb.
 12 total**

 * **The VacationPy Folder contains Jupyter notebook file:  VacationPy.ipynb**
-  * **In the VacationPy  Folder is sub folder titled Png_files.
+  * **In the VacationPy  Folder is a sub a folder titled Png_files.
 This folder contains the .png file  - related to VacationPy.ipynb.
 2 total**

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------